EmmasBox/blackwall-protocol/README.md

 | FACILITY |IRR.RADMIN.SETROPTS.LIST | Read   |Needed to extract RACF system settings     |
 | XFACILIT |IRR.IRRSMO00.PRECHECK    | Update   |Needed to create new profiles in RACF and modify things     |

+It's probably best to create a group with each of the required resources, this group can be named after the program.

 ## Supported terminals
 Not all terminals are capable of displaying advanced TUI applications.
 Below is a list of terminals that have been tested and whether they work or not.
 | Terminal         | Supported | Notes |